 The next three lines describe the Tk configuration OOMMF finds on your platform.
 They are analogous to the three lines describing the Tcl configuration.
-The environment variables OOMMF_TK_CONFIG and OOMMF_WISH may be used to tell OOMMF where to find the Tk configuration file and the wish program, respectively.
+The environment variables OOMMF\TK\CONFIG and OOMMF\WISH may be used to tell OOMMF where to find the Tk configuration file and the wish program, respectively.

+Finally, the output of oommf.tcl +platform may include warnings about possible problems with your Tcl/Tk installation.
+For example, if you are missing important header files, or if your Tcl/Tk installation is thread-enabled (which OOMMF does not support).
 If oommf.tcl +platform indicates problems with your Tcl/Tk installation, it may be easiest to re-install Tcl/Tk taking care to perform a conventional installation.
 OOMMF deals best with conventional Tcl/Tk installations.
 If you do not have the power to re-install an existing broken Tcl/Tk installation (perhaps you are not the sysadmin of your machine), you might still install your own copy of Tcl/Tk in your own user space.
 In that case, if your private Tcl/Tk installation makes use of shared libraries, take care that you do whatever is necessary on your platform to be sure that your private tclsh and wish find and use your private shared libraries instead of those from the system Tcl/Tk installation.
-This might involve setting an environment variable (such as LD_LIBRARY_PATH).
-If you use a private Tcl/Tk installation, you also want to be sure that there are no environment variables like TCL_LIBRARY or TK_LIBRARY that still refer to the system Tcl/Tk installation.
+This might involve setting an environment variable (such as LD\LIBRARY\PATH).
+If you use a private Tcl/Tk installation, you also want to be sure that there are no environment variables like TCL\LIBRARY or TK\LIBRARY that still refer to the system Tcl/Tk installation.